kaleidawave/kaleidawave.github.io/src/posts/sets-types-and-type-checking.md

 #### All types are unions of intersections

 You can think of as all types as being a union of some intersection.
 These are cases of necessary conditions.
 The `{ a: string, b: number } | null` can be thought of as two cases `*object*` or `null`.
-In the first case there are two neccessary conditions that `obj.a: string` **and** `obj.b: number`.
+In the first case there are two necessary conditions that `obj.a: string` **and** `obj.b: number`.
 In a sense the reduction above is forming the minimum cases.

 ## Parametrised types
 Often called generics and used to model structures that are dependent on some type: parameter can be added to various definitions to specifying insertion of types at certain places.
 This can be useful for providing templates for types.